Last Updated on January 4, 2022 by Justin Su

 Honeydue

 HoneyDue is for couples or soulmates.
 It was launched in 2019 and currently has more than 100K downloads.
-It claims to be the best personal finance app for couples that helps them to track bills, bank balance, spending together, and more.
+It claims to be the best personal finance app for couples that helps them track bills, bank balances, spending together, and more.

-Their feature Join Cash allows you to share the bills together, each of you gets your own account number and debit card in a shared balance.
+Their feature Join Cash allows you to share the bills, each of you gets your own account number and debit card in a shared balance.

-Honeydue reminds you of both amount due bills and allows you to chat with emojis as well.
+Honeydue reminds you of both amounts due bills and allows you to chat with emojis as well.

 Website: https://www.honeydue.com/